3-Minute Meditation for Beginners: Three Low-Pressure Scripts

 3 Minute Body Scan Meditation Script

-Can a 3 minute body scan help you feel grounded?
-It can help you notice tension and return attention to the body, especially before sleep, after long sitting, or after stressful emails.
+Can a 3-minute body scan help you feel grounded?
+It can help you notice sensation and return attention to the body, especially when your ears are buzzing, your fingers are tingling, or your day has started to feel like an airport queue sign that never changes.

 0:00: Sit or lie down in a safe place.
 Feel your feet.
 Notice pressure, warmth, coolness, or nothing much at all.